 - Providing a quotation that grabs the reader's attention - If you choose to do this, try to avoid quotations that people hear all the time, as they won't be interesting or new.
-Instead, go for a surprising or compelling piece of information, a statistic, or someone's idea. - Comparing two dissimilar things through a compelling analogy to form new connections in the minds of your readers - Giving a definition of a term that's central to your essay - If you choose to do this, avoid dry dictionary definitions, as these can be pretty boring and don't always help build new connections or ideas for your reader.
-Instead, use definitions to make more connections, explaining an interesting facet of the definition, or previewing some debate over the terms or concepts of your essay.
+Instead, go for a surprising or compelling piece of information, a statistic, or someone's idea. - If you do include a quotation, be sure to cite your source (both the author and the original work where the quotation appears).
+Avoid using websites that feature quotations, as these quotations are often attributed to the wrong person! - Comparing two dissimilar things through a compelling analogy to form new connections in the minds of your readers - Giving a definition of a term that's central to your essay - If you choose to do this, be sure the definition is interesting or surprising in some way.
+Use definitions to make more connections, explaining an interesting facet of the definition, or previewing some debate over the terms or concepts of your essay.